Busemann Functions in the Wasserstein Space: Existence, Closed-Forms, and Applications to Slicing: CONCLUSION

 \section{CONCLUSION}

 \looseness=-1 We studied in this work in which cases the Busemann function is well defined on the Wasserstein space, and how to compute it in practice.
-Then, we showed that it can be used to define new efficient Sliced-Wasserstein distances on the space of datasets.
+More precisely, we identified conditions to define geodesic rays on the Wasserstein space, showed that the Busemann function can be computed in general by solving an optimal transport problem, and derived closed-form formulas under which it can be computed efficiently.
+Then, we leveraged these closed-forms to define new efficient Sliced-Wasserstein distances on the space of datasets.
 Future works will include improving the scalability of $\swbg$, \emph{e.g.} by using Gaussian approximations with low-rank covariances \citep{bouveyron2025scaling}, investigating other applications for the Busemann function such as Principal Component Analysis on the Wasserstein space \citep{cazelles2018geodesic, vesseron2025wasserstein}, or its computation on probabilities over manifolds.